mikerobeson/Misc_Code/Pipelines/uparse-to-qiime-ITS.md

 #### 1) OPTIONAL: trim primers ####
 [cutadapt](https://github.com/marcelm/cutadapt) -g GAACGCAGCRAANNGYGA -G TCCTCCGCTTATTGATATGC -e 0.1 --discard-untrimmed --match-read-wildcards -o fw.reads.trimmed.fastq -p rev.reads.trimmed.fastq fw.reads.fastq rev.reads.fastq

 *There are many primer trimming tools out there, but I think `cutadapt` is ideal.
 Notice, I use the detection of primers as a form of quality control.
-That is, I discard any sequence in which I cannot detect both the forward and reverse primers.
+That is, I [discard any sequence pair](https://cutadapt.readthedocs.io/en/stable/guide.html#filtering-paired-end-reads) in which I cannot detect both the forward and reverse primers.
 However, if you are using [ITSx](http://microbiology.se/software/itsx/) you are probably better off leaving the primer sequences within the read for better ITS extraction.*

 #### 2)  OPTIONAL: Merge paired ends.
 Skip if you just want to use the forward reads. ####
 [join_paired_ends.py](http://qiime.org/scripts/join_paired_ends.html) -m fastq-join -b index.fastq -f fw.reads.trimmed.fastq -r rev.reads.trimmed.fastq -o merged_output/